furas/python-examples/socket/basic/README.md

 # Version #1

-Basic version which sends and receives short message.
+It is basic version which sends and receives one short message.

 # Version #2